leighmcculloch/biblestories.org/README.md

 #### Code for the Kingdom

-Great Stories was an entry at the [Code for the Kingdom](http://codeforthekingdom.org/bayarea2014.html) Hackathon, 2014 in Redwood City, that won a runner up prize.
+Bible Stories (known then as Great Stories) was an entry at the [Code for the Kingdom](http://codeforthekingdom.org/bayarea2014.html) Hackathon, 2014 in Redwood City, that won a runner up prize.
 See the pitch at [youtube.com/watch?v=rbaMSLCMbrg](https://www.youtube.com/watch?v=rbaMSLCMbrg).

 #### Credits and Thanks